 Given the main pipeline for entry-level accounting jobs is university campuses, you have to take extra steps and start cold-calling recruiters.

 If you graduated recently or if you do not attend the target schools (i.e. firms don’t hold interviews at your campus), call up HR and explore the possibility of a phone interview, or attending an interview at a neighboring school.
 You need to be persistent and follow up diligently to get the time slots.

 Outside of cold calling and applying for jobs, there isn’t much you can do beyond good ol’ networking.

-I heard from a reader who enrolled in a 1-year master’s program with the main goal to attend the school’s recruiting fair.
-This strategy can get quite costly, but it is one of best ways to put yourself in front of many firms.
+I heard from a reader who enrolled in a 1-year master’s program with the main goal of attending the school’s recruiting fair.
+This strategy can get quite costly, but it is one of the best ways to put yourself in front of many firms.

 Please drop a note below if you have other ideas!